jetbrains-academy/kotlin-onboarding-introduction/Hangman/safeUserInputFunction/task.md

 ```
 </div>

-- before reading the user input, print the requirements:
+- before reading the user input, print the prompt:

 ```text
 Please input your guess..